mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 Ripples of his decree spread throughout the countryside.
 That nightfall Oola-Saggath (who indeed went by many names) returned to court, descending on a thunderous pitch-black pall that would not abate for seven generations.

 -

+*Thanks for reading - but we'd love feedback!
+Let us know what you think of "Alight" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/138447278076273).*